 These are just some of the things RV inspectors work to identify in a used RV sale!
 Why is this so important?
 Because if issues like these go undiscovered, lives will be lost!

-Rubber fuel lines are commonly used to connect metal lines to the electronic fuel injection system, or to the carburetor in older coaches.
-All the lines and connections between the fuel tank and the engine should be checked on a monthly basis.
-If there is any sign of a leak, the lines should be replaced and the entire system inspected by a qualified mechanic as soon as possible.
+Rubber fuel lines are commonly used to connect metal lines to the electronic fuel injection system or the carburetor in older coaches.
+All the lines and connections between the fuel tank and the engine should be checked monthly.
+If there is any sign of a leak, the lines should be replaced, and the entire system should be inspected by a qualified mechanic as soon as possible.

 A pinhole-sized leak in a radiator or heater hose can spray antifreeze on hot engine parts.
 Antifreeze contains ethylene glycol concentrate and water.
 When the water boils off, the remaining ethylene glycol can self-ignite at 782 degrees F. During a monthly fire inspection, all hoses should be checked for firmness, clamp tightness, and signs of leaking.